Analysis | What the Same-Sex Marriage Bill in Congress Would and Wouldn’t Do

 5. What’s the status of the bill?

 The House of Representatives in mid-July easily passed the legislation on a 267-157 vote, with 47 Republicans voting with every Democrat in support.
 In the Senate, which is split 50-50 between the two political parties, every Democrat backs it, but it will need 10 Republican votes to prevent the bill’s opponents from killing it using the filibuster, a prerogative to demand never-ending debate on legislation.
-Two Republicans -- Susan Collins of Maine and Rob Portman of Ohio -- are cosponsoring the bill in the Senate, and bipartisan talks are underway on an amendment that could bring more Republicans on board.
-The language under discussion would seek to clarify that the legislation does not take away religious liberty or conscience protections that individuals and organizations currently have.
+Two Republicans -- Susan Collins of Maine and Rob Portman of Ohio -- are cosponsoring the bill in the Senate, and bipartisan talks produced an amendment that could bring more Republicans on board.
+The language clarifies that the legislation does not take away religious liberty or conscience protections that individuals and organizations currently have.
+In mid-September, the bill’s backers said they needed more time to round up enough Republican backing, and Chuck Schumer, the Democrats’ leader in the Senate, agreed to delay further consideration of it until after November elections.

 More stories like this are available on bloomberg.com